leventemo/lvnt/src/content/blog/errorbank-intro.md

 ## scope

 The original idea of a possible project was something that would only look at spelling mistakes.
 The outcome of it could be a blog post or even an updatable database interface listing misspelled words ordered by frequency.
 However, once you start sorting the material into different types, ignoring any example feels like a lost opportunity, even if you need to rethink your system of categories again and again.
 To cut it short, I decided to go for the whole hog and try to include everything, be it spelling, vocabulary, syntax, etc. More work, slower progress but also more exciting results, hopefully.
+So the scope of the project is not strictly about L1 interference any more, it looks at errors in general, all types of them.

 ## levels and courses